 However, simply relying on this ratio isn’t enough.
 That’s why we also have the Quick Ratio.

 The Quick Ratio is a measurement of your liquidity in terms of the cash you have available.
 This is a better indicator of your ability to pay your debt because it only includes liquid assets.

 To calculate your Quick Ratio, divide your Cash, Cash Equivalents and Accounts Receivable by your Current Liabilities.

-As an example, if a large portion of your current assets is made up of inventory, then your quick ratio will be low.
+As an example, if a large portion of your current assets is made up of inventory, then your Quick Ratio will be lower than if those assets consisted of cash or cash equivalents.
 This is likely a sign of poor inventory management.
-Unsold inventory may also mean that there is a relatively low demand for products.
+Unsold inventory may also mean that there is a relatively low demand for certain products.